appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 |------|----------|
 |  `string` |   Yes   |

 Customize search icon by providing a URL.
-Takes precedence over `icon` prop.

 ### showClear